inno-se/the-guide/README.md

 1. **Scrum Team** is a group or team of people who are responsible for understanding the business requirements specified by the Product Owner, estimating User Stories, and final creation of the project deliverables.

+#### Non-core roles

+- **Business Stakeholder(s)**, which is a collective term that includes customers, users, and sponsors who frequently interface with the Scrum Core Team and also influence the project throughout the project’s development.
+Most importantly, it is for the business stakeholders that the project produces collaborative benefits [^SbokGuide].

+- **Course Stakeholders** - course instructors (primary instructor, TAs, mentors).

 ### Artifacts and commitments

 There are three required artifacts in Scrum.